LeetLLM

 prediction contractidentifies prediction time, allowed fields, labels, and missing-value meaning

-leakage controlproves future-only events cannot enter feature construction
+leakage controlproves future-only events and post-cutoff heartbeats can't enter feature construction

 parity planversions transformations and monitors online/offline disagreement